kyrouT/Parallel-Programming/README.md

 # HomeWork 1
 Find the number of triangles at an Symmetrical Undericted Unweighted graph, and parallalezation with OpenMp and OpenCilk.

-The C files were tested with the .mtx files in the folder,which were loaded with the mmio library.
+The C files were tested with the .mtx files in the folder,which were loaded with the mmio library, on the Docker Container provided by AUTH.

 Difference on the running time between the serial and the parallel code, was substant on the biggest Matrix File, "com-Youtube.mtx" containg 1,134,890 nodes and 5,975,248 Non zeros.\
 It can be downloaded , at https://sparse.tamu.edu/SNAP/com-Youtube